-Within the regulated MS4 permit area there are seven HUC 12 receiving watersheds that service MS4s from each municipality as noted in Table 2-1.
-These watersheds ultimately drain to the Lower West Branch Susquehanna River (HUC 8 - 02050206), which is a designated Warm Water Fishes (WWF), and Migratory Fishes (MF) waterway with polychlorinated biphenyl (PCB) impairment for Fish Consumption.
+Within the regulated MS4 permit area there are six HUC 12 receiving watersheds that service MS4s from each municipality and ultimately drain to the Lower West Branch Susquehanna (HUC 8), which is classified as a Warm Water Fishes (WWF) and Migratory Fishes (MF) waterway.
 The entire MS4 Permit area drains to this waterbody via tributaries or infiltration.
-HUC 12 watersheds of the Lower West Branch Susquehanna River that drain the Joint MS4s area include Little Bear Creek-Loyalsock Creek, Lycoming Creek-West Branch Susquehanna River, Mill Creek (East), Mill Creek (West), Millers Run, Quenshukeny Run, and Wolf Run.
-These seven watersheds including the large, named streams that drain them are described in this section.
-Definitions of use and protection categories present within the regulatory MS4 Area are listed below:
+HUC 12 watersheds of the Lower West Branch Susquehanna River that drain the Joint MS4s area include Loyalsock Creek, Lycoming Creek, Mill Creek, Millers Run, Quenshukeny Run, and Wolf Run.